snagaraj0/Hi-C/README.md

 Enzyme: HindIII
 Alignment File after conversion through CONVERTER: /s1/snagaraj/project_env/alignment_1.dat

-Make sure all these inputs are separated with a single comma and there is NO SPACE after each comma.
+Make sure all these inputs are separated with a space and NO comma.

 Output: The output will be the name of the alignment file.assigned.
-So in my example, the output file would be in the directory /s1/snagaraj/project_env and would be alignment_1.dat.assigned.
+So in my example, the output file would be in the directory /s1/snagaraj/project_env and would be align.dat.assigned.

+# Filtering Script usage

+# XQUARTZ usage help guide

 https://uisapp2.iu.edu/confluence-prd/pages/viewpage.action?pageId=280461906

 TODO: Allow user to input/change percent cutoff for threshold in normalization.